RD500/Vidhik/README.md

 ### The Problem Your Solution Addresses

-In India, millions of people—from students renting their first apartment to small business owners signing service agreements—enter into legally binding contracts without fully understanding the terms.
+In India, millions of people from students renting their first apartment to small business owners signing service agreements enter into legally binding contracts without fully understanding the terms.
 This lack of comprehension stems from two significant barriers:

 1.  **Complex Legal Jargon:** Legal documents are filled with technical language that is impenetrable to the average person.
 2.  **The Language Divide:** A vast number of contracts are written exclusively in English, a language not accessible to a large portion of the Indian population, which is multilingual and diverse.